 How did she and her team go from running a thriving studio to losing their give-a-damn and ready to quit?

 - Weak and outdated brand foundation – Who they were as a company in 1998 and who they are today are miles apart.
 They had not taken the time to redefine their who, what and why, taking into account how they had evolved, what they stood for, who they were meant to serve and how they were different.
-They had not thought about (or actively projected) their company values, mission, why or purpose for years.
+They had not thought about (or actively projected) their company values, mission, why, or purpose for years.
 So they became interchangeable in the minds of prospects, nothing stood out as different.

 - Brand decay – They spent all their time servicing client needs and ignored their own branding and positioning.
 They become invisible, so any lead was a good lead.

-- No specialty or niche – Even though they were great at strategy, branding and asset buildout, no one knew that.
+- No specialty or niche – Even though they were great at strategy, branding, and asset buildout, no one knew that.
 They were only seen as a generalist design firm and over time they became an accidental commodity.

 - Stopped actively marketing – Things were “fine” and they were busy enough.
 Referrals and repeat business are great but not predictable or dependable.
 The studio lived in a feast or famine cycle.

-- No prospect qualification system – Their criteria was, “a problem we can solve, a pulse and a checkbook”.
+- No prospect qualification system – Their criteria were, “a problem we can solve, a pulse and a checkbook”.
 Clients need to bring more than that to the table in order for you to do your best work.
 You don’t start a business to do just any old work, you want to do your best work and you need clients that will allow you to do that.

 - Ignored red flags – No defined boundaries for what they were willing to put up with and what they would not tolerate.
 There are some people in this world you are meant to serve, and others, not so much.
 Know the difference or it will kill your culture!